-This entry details the impactful career of Lt Gen William M. Keys, a decorated Marine Corps officer and former CEO of Colt Defense and Colt's Manufacturing.
-It highlights his military achievements, including commanding the 2nd Marine Division in Operation Desert Storm, and his pivotal role in revitalizing Colt, particularly through the M4 Carbine contract.
-The entry also touches upon his leadership style, product development initiatives like the M45A1 and CM901, and his personal preferences, such as his affinity for the .45 ACP caliber.
+This video memorializes Lt Gen William M. Keys, former CEO of Colt Defense and Colt's Manufacturing.
+It details his distinguished military career, his pivotal role in saving Colt from bankruptcy through strategic contracts like the M4 Carbine, and his leadership style.
+The content also touches on his personal preferences, such as his strong affinity for the .45 ACP 1911 platform and his controversial stance against 9mm pistols.

 Gun Laws by State